kyma-project/btp-manager/docs/user/03-20-multitenancy.md

       btpAccessCredentialsSecret: {SECRET_NAME}
     ```

-  For more information, see [Create a Service Instance with a Custom Secret](03-21-create-service-instance-with-custom-secret.md).
+  For more information, see [Instance-Level Mapping](03-21-instance-level-mapping.md).